 Most real estate agents will tell you that kitchen and bath makeovers will bring the largest return on investment (ROI), and in general thats true.
 But its not written in stone and vary on a yearly basis.
 Several factors can conspire to alter that logic.

 When you define your home improvement budget, its important to prioritize your goals.
-You also have to consider your home owner associations rules.
+You also have to consider your home owner associations rules for any exterior changes.

 In a recent news story, a woman painted the exterior of her home.
 The HOA took her to court because the color didnt match one of the approved 7 colors.
 So she re-painted, but she used all 7 colors.
 They took her back to court, but this time the judge ruled in her favor and made the HOA pay for another re-painting, her choice.
 Touche.